jelenadjuric01/Evaluation-of-LLM-Based-Agentic-Systems-for-Software-Development-Tasks/README.md

 4. **Beam Search Limitations**: All beam search configurations underperformed both deterministic and low-temperature sampling, indicating that the structured exploration doesn't align well with the singular nature of bug fixing tasks.

+5. **Parameter Interdependence**: Top_p and repetition_penalty showed strong sensitivity around their optimal values - small deviations (±0.05 for top_p, ±0.02-0.03 for penalty) led to measurable performance drops.

+6. **Fine-tuning Limits**: Despite systematic exploration around the optimal configuration, no parameter adjustments improved upon the initial temperature 0.2, top_p 0.9, penalty 1.05 combination, suggesting this represents a local optimum.

+7. **Marginal but Consistent Gains**: The overall performance range (26.2% to 31.7%) demonstrates that while parameter tuning provides modest improvements, the gains are consistent and meaningful for automated systems.

-### Recommended Configuration
+### Final Recommended Configuration

-Based on these experiments, the **optimal configuration** for AgentFix is:
+Based on these comprehensive experiments, the **optimal configuration** for AgentFix is:
 - **Temperature**: 0.2
 - **top_p**: 0.9
+- **repetition_penalty**: 1.05 (default)
 - **do_sample**: True
 - All other parameters at default values

-This configuration provides a 3.9% relative improvement over the deterministic baseline while maintaining the stability crucial for automated bug fixing systems.
+This configuration provides a 3.9% relative improvement over the deterministic baseline while proving robust against parameter variations, making it the most reliable choice for automated bug fixing systems.

 *Note: All experiments used the same model (Qwen2.5-Coder-1.5B-Instruct) with default values for max_new_tokens (1024) and repetition_penalty (1.05) unless otherwise specified.*

+**Note**: This is a research prototype.
+Generated patches should be carefully reviewed before production use.